MasharebC/MarketMood/README.md

-Here’s a concise and structured README for the MarktMood project:

----

 # MarktMood

 MarktMood is an AI-powered platform that performs sentiment analysis on news articles to predict stock market movements.
 The project integrates AWS services to provide a seamless experience for analyzing sentiment and predicting stock price trends.